 (B. Hollister, A. Bindman, Directors)

-The fee for each course between Fall 2017 and Spring 2018 is $1500 for individuals affiliated with the University of California (see below) and $2000 for individuals not already affiliated with the University of California.
+The fee for each course is $1500 for individuals affiliated with the University of California (see below) and $2000 for individuals not already affiliated with the University of California.
 Fees will be waived for the 6th course taken to complete the Certificate Program.

 Fees do not include books, supplies, or software.
 Fees will be waived for students currently enrolled in UCSF TICR programs (Master’s in Clinical Research or PhD in Epidemiology) who wish to participate in Online rather than In-person courses.